yasir2000/openwrt-oldwiki-md/RunningKamikazeOnQEMUHowTo.rst

 en-gb' to set the keyboard layout; and '-m 64' to set the available memory to 64MB (defaults to 128MB)

+The '-nographic' option disables the VGA xterm display entirely and redirects the serial console to stdin/stdout.
+There are some special key sequences here for doing things like halting the emulator - type Ctrl-a h for help on these.

 = Networking =

 "User-mode" networking is enabled by default.
 If you edit